Anandprasad03/AgroGaurd/README.md

     ```bash
     uvicorn backend.main:app --reload
     ```
+    *(Note: The server will run on `http://127.0.0.1:8000`)*

 5.  **Launch the App**
-    Open `frontend/index.html` in your browser.
+    Simply open `frontend/index.html` in your web browser to access the dashboard.

 ---

 ## 🤝 Contributing